Solving Free Fermion Problems on a Quantum Computer: Block-encodings

-\sectiontitle{Block-encoded $M$} The central idea of this work is to encode the $N=2^n$-dimensional Hermitian correlation matrix $M$ in Eq.~\eqref{eq:defM} into a block of an $n+m$ qubit unitary $U_M$.
-In general, an $n$-qubit matrix $A$ is said to be block-encoded into $U_A$ if it is equal to the block of $U_A$ where $m$ qubits are in a trivial state, with a constant coefficient $\alpha$
+Let us consider encoding a Hermitian $(N \times N)$-dimensional matrix $A$ into a block of an $n+m$ qubit unitary $U_A$.
+In general, an $n$-qubit matrix $A$ is said to be block-encoded into $U_A$ if it is equal to the block of $U_A$ where $m$ qubits are in a trivial state, with some coefficient $\alpha$